Head Women's Basketball Coach, New York

 Phone: 212-986-4343 ext.
 4212

-As a player, coach Tomlinson played two seasons at Division II Concordia University, St. Paul, Minnesota for coach Jim Datka before returning to the metropolitan area to play for John Jay College.
-While at John Jay, he led the Bulldogs to two playoff appearances as the team captain under coach Mike Brown's leadership.
+As a player, Sharod played two seasons (2001-2003) at Division II Concordia University, St. Paul, Minnesota for Coach Jim Datka before returning to the metropolitan area to play for John Jay College.
+While at John Jay, Sharod led the Bulldogs to two playoff appearances as the team captain under Coach Mike Brown's leadership.

 Always aware of community and commitment, coach Tomlinson volunteers with the Food Bank of Harlem, Children for Children, Habitat for Humanity, Red Cross, and the American Cancer Society to name a few.
 A native of Corona, N.Y., Coach Tomlinson earned his Master's degree at New School University majoring in Non-Profit Management and Bachelor of Arts degree in Public Administration at John Jay College of Criminal Justice in Manhattan.
 Coach Tomlinson joined Berkeley College in January 2008 and currently serves as the Assistant Dean of Student Development & Campus Life at the New York Midtown location.

 COACH TOMLINSON Coach Tomlinson can be reached at: wbasketballny@BerkeleyCollege.edu, or via his Twitter: @Sharod_t